Features of SkyECC

 PGP does not support voice note encryption.

-Remote wipe feature wipes your device and app content and this also deletes your contacts and conversations with everyone on your list as if you never existed.
+The remote wipe feature wipes your device and Sky app content when you, or your reseller, ask for this.
+We wipe/delete it on distance.
+This feature is very useful when you lost your phone or it got stolen.
+It burns all your contacts and conversations on your list as if you never existed.

 Contact list is encrypted and contained within the app.
 You can approve or reject who you want to communicate with.
 PGP does not encrypt the Contact list and stores it in plain text.